Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Eggplant Parmigiana as a side dish

-Cut it into smaller portions to enjoy eggplant parmigiana as a side dish.
+Cut the parmigiana into smaller portions to enjoy as a side dish.
 We recommend serving it with other vegetarian meals, such as:

-Parmigiana can be a little intimidating at first because of the different steps involved and the relatively long cooking time.
+Parmigiana can be intimidating at first because of the different steps involved.

 For example, you can bake the eggplant slices and make the tomato sauce a day or two in advance.

-Then assemble and bake the eggplant parmigiana the day after, store it in the fridge, warm it up, and serve it on the third day.
+Then assemble and bake the dish the day after, store it in the fridge, warm it up, and serve it on the third day.

 It’s the perfect make-ahead meal because you can make it up to three days in advance.